-I am a Data Scientist at Nationwide and visiting scholar in the Department of Political Science at The Ohio State University.
-I earned my Ph.D. at OSU, focusing on political methodology and comparative politics.
+I earned my Ph.D. at OSU, focusing on applied political methodology and comparative politics.
 Prior to being at OSU, I earned an M.A. in political science from Boston College and my B.A. in economics and German studies from Lewis & Clark College.

 - Inferential Network Analysis (with Skyler Cranmer and Bruce Desmarais).
 Under contract with Cambridge University Press.

-- boolean3: a reimplementation of the boolean package in R. Provide multiprocessor support, improve performance, and the extend capabilities of the package (supervised by Bear Braumoeller).
-Websites: CRAN, GitHub.
+- boolean3.
+A reimplementation of the boolean package in R. Provide multiprocessor support, improve performance, extended capabilities.

-- iv_sens: an implementation of Rosenbaum's instrumental variable sensitivity analysis for causal inference.
+- iv_sens.
+An implementation of Rosenbaum's instrumental variable sensitivity analysis for causal inference.
 Available in the rbounds package for R (with Luke Keele).
-Website: CRAN.